textadventures/squiffy/install.md

 The Squiffy compiler is written in Python, and has been tested with Python 2.7 and Python 3.3.
 It requires the [Markdown package](https://pypi.python.org/pypi/Markdown).

-Detailed step-by-step instructions for Windows and Mac OS X are below.
+Detailed step-by-step instructions for Windows, Mac OS X and Linux are below.

 Windows
 -------